-Valley Health System's Anticoagulation Management Service is an effective way for patients and their physicians to manage and monitor anticoagulation therapy.
+Valley Health System's Anticoagulation Management Service is a monitoring program for patients taking warfarin (Coumadin®).

 How does the service work?

 Your physician must fax a completed authorization form to the Anticoagulation Management Service.
 You are then responsible for scheduling your appointment by calling Valley Health Community Care at 973-427-7676 #0.
 Patients are only seen by appointment so there is little or no wait time.
 Follow-up visits are scheduled depending on your needs.

 A complete communication report is sent to the authorizing physician the day of your appointment.